Back to blog

 Fact 2: The Generation Effect

-Information you generate yourself (by answering questions) is remembered 300% better than information you passively read.
+Information you generate yourself (for example, by answering or explaining) is usually retained better than information you only read.

 Translation: Don't just read definitions.
 Create your own explanations and examples.